 19. Attic Bedroom Vaulted Ceiling

-Converting an upper level into an attic bedroom vaulted ceiling space is a brilliant way to add square footage and character to a unusual angles and low eaves created by the roofline provide a built-in sense of coziness and keeping the ceiling high in the center, you maintain a sense of openness despite the sloping people choose to paint the entire attic space in a soft, reflective white to combat the lack of traditional windows.
+Converting an upper level into an attic bedroom vaulted ceiling space is a brilliant way to add square footage and character to a home.
+The unusual angles and low eaves created by the roofline provide a built-in sense of coziness and charm.
+By keeping the ceiling high in the center, you maintain a sense of openness despite the sloping sides.
+Many people choose to paint the entire attic space in a soft, reflective white to combat the lack of traditional windows.
 Built-in shelving and window seats can be tucked into the lower parts of the vault, making every inch of the room functional while emphasizing its unique and intimate architectural shape.

 20. Mid Century Modern Vaulted Ceiling